 Mummy of a Guanche individual known as “San Andrés” (Saint Andrew). ( CC BY SA 3.0 )

-As Sci News reports, his isn’t the only time genetics has come into play when looking for the origins of the Guanches.
-But previous studies have been less conclusive due to their focus on single genetic markers, such as mitochondrial DNA and Y-chromosomes.
-The current study sequenced autosomal DNA from five archaeological Guanche individuals from Gran Canaria and Tenerife instead.
+The 2017 study wasn’t the first time genetics came into play when looking for the origins of the Guanches people.
+But previous studies were less conclusive due to their focus on single genetic markers, such as mitochondrial DNA and Y-chromosomes.
+The 2017 study differed itself by sequencing autosomal DNA from five archaeological Guanche individuals from Gran Canaria and Tenerife.

 Berber Family.
 Mother with a child.
 Taken in Atlas Mountains, Morocco 2013.
 (Dmitri Markine/ CC BY 3.0 )

-With their data in hand, the researchers conclude ,
+With their data in hand, the researchers of the 2017 study concluded ,

 “Our results show that the Guanches were genetically similar over time and that they display the greatest genetic affinity to extant Northwest Africans, strongly supporting the hypothesis of a Berber-like origin.
 We also estimate that the Guanches have contributed 16%–31% autosomal ancestry to modern Canary Islanders, here represented by two individuals from Gran Canaria.”